MUBTAAB/Python-lift-chart/README.md

 # Python-lift-chart
-I couldn't find any python scirpts or modules to create and plot a simple lift chart (not to be confused with the ROC chart).
-So I made one using pandas, numpy and matplotlib.
+Create and plot a simple lift chart.

 ## Prequisites
 - Numpy